Shahar-St/Exam-Management-System/README.md

 * Thin *Client* that is being managed by `EventBus`.
 * *CommonLibs* holds the requests and responses classes, as well as classes for "light" entities.

-## How do I run it?
+## How can I run it?
 *you need to have MySql installed on your machine.*
 1) Download server.jar and client.jar from the main dir.
-2) Open the archive file and open the `hibernate.properties` file and make the required changes.
+2) Inside the archive server file, open `hibernate.properties` and make the required changes.
-3) run server.jar from the command line and follow the instructions until it "Server connected" message appears.
+3) run server.jar from the command line and follow the instructions until "Server connected" message appears.
+4) run client.jar (we recommend via cmd, but a simple double-click will do).
-4) run client.jar, you can lookup usernames and passwords in the DB.
+5) For login info you can lookup usernames and passwords in the DB.